 With 2020 being such a tough year for many, there’s an added need for sensitivity when it comes to Christmas campaigns.
 Due to the UK living in varying levels of restriction, and governments ever changing guidelines in response to the pandemic, it’s clear that people are craving human connection more than ever before.
 With this in mind, many retailers have focused on a coming together of sorts and showing love to one another.
 Coca Cola, John Lewis and Aldi have all centred their festive marketing campaigns around togetherness and love this year, while grocery retailer Tesco have taken slant on the situation.
 By forgiving ’naughty’ behaviour such as buying too much toilet roll and cancelling the naughty list, Tesco have managed to make light of the difficult situation that we all found ourselves in this year, bringing back that feeling of happiness and joy that Christmas marketing campaigns are all about.

-Like this?
 Check out our insights and tools hub for tips on building a marketing campaign with human connections at its core.